CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Methodology

-For the \(14\,244\) groups that lack adequate optical spectra, D.\,W. and S.\,C. carried out a visual inspection (VI) based on their DESI Legacy Imaging Surveys DR9 images \citep{2017PASP..129f4101Z,2019AJ....157..168D} and Pan-STARRS1 images \citep{2016arXiv161205560C}.
+For the \(14\,244\) groups that lack adequate optical spectra, D.\,W. and S.\,C. carried out a visual inspection (VI) based on their DESI Legacy Imaging Surveys DR9 images \citep{2017PASP..129f4101Z,2019AJ....157..168D} and Pan-STARRS1 images (\citealt{2016arXiv161205560C}; since for a part of the samples, the image from DESI Legacy Imaging Surveys DR9 is not available).
 Before VI, the inspectors reviewed the DESI Legacy Imaging Surveys DR9 and Pan-STARRS1 images of the four discoverable known lenses to get familiar with the features of true lensed systems.
-During VI, each one in these \(14\,244\) groups received a score reflecting its likelihood of being a WSLQ, based on three criteria: (i) the presence of one or more bright, colour-similar galaxies near the geometric centre of the quasar images, with preference for a luminous cD; (ii) in double-image configurations, the opening angle of the triangle defined by the putative lens and the two images, with larger angles deemed more lens-like; (iii) the degree of colour similarity among the quasar images.
+During VI, each one in these \(14\,244\) groups received a score reflecting its likelihood of being a WSLQ, based on three criteria: (i) the presence of one or more bright, colour-similar member galaxies of the plausible foreground galaxy cluster near the geometric centre of the quasar images, with preference for a luminous Brightest Cluster Galaxy (BCG); (ii) in double-image configurations, the opening angle of the triangle defined by the putative lens and the two images, with larger angles deemed more lens-like; (iii) the degree of colour similarity among the quasar images.
+We note that a relatively large fraction of WSLQs are in the naked cusp configuration (e.g., \citealt{2006ApJ...653L..97I}; \citealt{napier2023coollampsvdiscoverycool}), and in this case the image characteristics do not necessarily satisfy criteria (i), the central lens galaxy in this configuration is not necessarily located between any two images.
+Therefore, this may cause us to miss lenses of this type in our final results, which is a limitation of our method.